Kazakhstan is where a vibrant multi-cultural society

 TOP RECOMMENDATION – however, this is the best choice – Join our tour to Turkmenistan!
 If you take this option not only do you join the ranks of Koryo Tours’ extra-special veterans but also get an extra night in Ashgabat.
 We fly from Almaty to Turkmenistan this afternoon.
 When there we meet our local partners and have time to relax, explore, do whatever you like really until the Turkmenistan Tour (more info on this here) begins on Saturday 11th May.
 Continue your Central Asian adventure with us – it’s the best way to see the region's most amazing parts!

 How to Apply: To apply click on the application button listed with this tour and fill out the online form, upload a passport copy and photo (or send to us by email) and you can consider yourself to be booked on this adventure!
-For any questions, comments, etc. about this trip get in touch with Simon Cockerell at [email protected] We ask for an application to be complete a minimum of one month in advance of the tour, ideally, six weeks or more if possible: Please also indicate where you plan to join the tour from and finish the tour by going (we can offer advice on this, drop us a line to discuss it) We also require a deposit to be paid at this time as we start taking on administrative costs as well as an obligation to pay for the visa invitation as soon as we send off an application.
+For any questions, comments, etc. about this trip get in touch with Simon Cockerell at [email protected] We ask for an application to be complete a minimum of one month in advance of the tour, ideally, six weeks or more if possible: Please also indicate where you plan to join the tour from and finish the tour by going (we can offer advice on this, drop us a line to discuss it) We also require a deposit to be paid at this time as we start taking on administrative costs.
 We ask for a deposit of 50% of the tour fee.
 Cancellation & Refunds: Please note that if you require a visa for Kazakhstan, you will need to pay this fee yourself.
 Most visitors do not require visas, though.
 Check https://en.wikipedia.org/wiki/Visa_policy_of_Kazakhstan We practice the same cancellation policy with this tour as we do with our DPRK tours.
 This is listed on our website T&C. However we do not seek profit from people who cannot go on tours, but we do make arrangements and commit to payments in good faith once a booking is received and payment is made.
 So we always try to refund more than the minimum.
 As with any trip it is best to be as sure as possible that you will attend the trip when making the final booking.
 If Koryo Tours cancels the tour for any reason, then a full refund is of course made.
 In all cases, we return as much as we can, and we do not take a fee for the client's cancellation.
-Please be sure that you will definitely be joining the tour when you send all application details.
+Please be sure that you will definitely be joining the tour when you send all the application details.